typesense/typesense-website/docs-site/content/guide/supabase-full-text-search.md

 EXECUTE FUNCTION sync_products();
 ```

 It is important to restate that these requests are asynchronous, and they must be to avoid blocking user tranactions.
-Once the response is received, a background worker will listen for a response and add it to the net._http_response table.
-It's possible to monitor these updates with cron jobs or triggers to make attempts to reattempt failed syncs.
+Once the response is received, a background worker will listen for a response and add it to the net._http_response table after the transaction has already concluded.
+It's possible to monitor updates/inserts in the *net._http_response table* with cron jobs or triggers to make attempts to reattempt failed syncs.
 Using triggers for immediate retries, though, can be dangerous for this task.
 If the data is incompatible with Typesense, the request will always fail.
 If not handled properly, this can result in an infinite loop.
+Managing this is be

 ## Step 5: Syncing Deletes